AlexandreFoley/CEC-Daemon/Notes.md

 the command is receive as a string.
 So far, device behind the hdmiswitch have the physical adress 8000.
 Perhaps only watching for that one would be enough.

+## Service Installation Validation TODO

+Based on analysis of robust service installation requirements, we have identified several validation areas to implement:

+### Priority Items (In Progress)
+1. **Systemd Service Validation**
+   - 1.1 Service name conflicts: Check if a service with the same name already exists ✓
+   - 1.2 Service file syntax validation: Cannot be done during build phase
+        - `systemd-analyze verify` requires .service file extension for services
+        - `systemd-analyze verify` validates that ExecStart paths exist and are executable
+        - Must be done after executable installation, before service registration
+        - This validation step is deferred until full installation process is implemented

+2. **Runtime Dependencies**
+   - 2.1 Python executable validation: Verify the Python interpreter exists and is executable
+    - That's silly.
+Of course there's an available python interpreter.
+   - 2.2 Required Python modules: Check if critical modules (like `cec`) can be imported

+3. **Service Lifecycle Validation**
+   - 8.3 Rollback capability: Ensure we can undo changes if installation fails

+### Lower Priority / Not Needed
+- Network and port validation (not applicable for CEC daemon)
+- SELinux/AppArmor compatibility (too complex for initial implementation)
+- Memory/disk space requirements (basic service, not critical)
+- Hardware CEC device detection (runtime concern, not installation)

+### Current Status
+- Most basic validations are already implemented
+- Focus is on service-specific validations and runtime dependency checks
+- Configuration validation follows inspection-only pattern (no system modification during validation)
+- Need to research tools for systemd service file syntax validation